Arlington Wants to Turn Vacant Offices Into Breweries, Arcades and Urban Farms

 In an effort to address the matter, Arlington officials are rewriting the rules of urban development, launching an initiative to transform vacant office space into an array of concepts, such as breweries, arcades and urban farms.

-The initiative, called the Commercial Market Resiliency Initiative, is a strategy to modernize Arlington’s regulations, practices and processes to ensure a more nimble response to economic shifts by removing regulatory barriers and constraints.
+The plan, called the Commercial Market Resiliency Initiative, is “a strategy to modernize Arlington’s regulations, practices and processes to ensure a more nimble response to economic shifts,” according to an Arlington government fact sheet.

 While the program is in its early days, some tenants are already taking advantage of it.
 That includes doggy boutique District Dogs, which signed for 1,500 square feet at 510 14th Street S; indoor dog park Snouts & Stouts, which inked 11,000 square feet at 2709 S Oakland Street; and virtual indoor golf company Par Citi, which signed a lease at 3102 Columbia Pike.